All Episodes

 Certainly does.

-I mean, I would be a little questioning of it, but I don't feel like I would like declare it an emergency.
+I mean, I would be a little questioning of it, but I don't feel like I would declare it an emergency.

 No.

-But if I ever see something that says have a great night, I'm not opening that fucking present.
+But if I ever see something that says, have a great night, I'm not opening that fucking present.

 Well, I'd be really disappointed if there wasn't any weed in it.